 Measuring the True Risk

-“An expanding waistline is linked to increased risks of cardiovascular disease, nonalcoholic fatty liver disease, and certain cancers,” says Dr. Jin-Jo Kim, a professor at The Catholic University of Korea Incheon St. Mary’s Hospital.
+“An expanding waistline is linked to increased risks of cardiovascular disease, nonalcoholic fatty liver disease, and certain cancers,” says Dr. Jin Jo Kim, a professor at The Catholic University of Korea Incheon St. Mary’s Hospital.
 “Even if your weight remains steady, regular health screenings are critical, especially after middle age.”

 Lifestyle Strategies to Reduce Visceral Fat